SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 Team labels
 ```

-Some projects use labels corresponding to upcoming software releases, journal issues, or conferences instead of *Current*, *Next*, and *Eventually*.
+Some projects use labels corresponding to upcoming software releases, journal issues, or conferences instead of
+*Current*, *Next*, and *Eventually*.
-This approach works well in the short term, but becomes unwieldy as labels with names like `sprint-2020-08-01` and `spring-2020-08-16` pile up.
+This approach works well in the short term, but becomes unwieldy as labels with names like `sprint-2020-08-01` and
+`spring-2020-08-16` pile up.

-Instead, a project team will usually create a **milestone**}, which is a set of issues and pull requests in a single project repository.
+Instead, a project team will usually create a **milestone**, which is a set of issues and pull requests in a single
+project repository.
-GitHub milestones can have a due date and display aggregate progress toward completion, so the team can easily see when work is due and how much is left to be done.
-Teams can also create projects, which can include issues and pull requests from several repositories as well as notes and reminders for miscellaneous tasks.
+GitHub milestones can have a due date and display aggregate progress toward completion, so the team can easily see when
+work is due and how much is left to be done.
+Teams can also create projects, which can include issues and pull requests
+from several repositories as well as notes and reminders for miscellaneous tasks.

 ### Standardizing workflows